russelshane/go-graphql-starter/README.md

 # A starter for GraphQL with Go

-A hello world schema with GraphQL and GoLang
+A hello world schema with GraphQL and Go